pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 still report some deviation from a neutral orientation.
 :::

-The gyroscope values give the rotational velocity of roll, yaw, and pitch in degrees/s (i.e., they provide the change over time of each of these quantities).
+The raw gyroscope values give the rotational velocity about the X, Y, and Z axes of the IMU’s coordinate system.
+Their units are degrees/s (i.e., they provide the change over time of each of these quantities).
+The reference frame for specifying rotational velocities rotates with the IMU.

-The acceleration values measure translational (i.e., linear) acceleration, in terms of g-force (units of g), along the X, Y, and Z axes of the IMU’s coordinate system.
+The raw acceleration values measure translational (i.e., linear) acceleration, in terms of g-force (units of g), along the X, Y, and Z axes of the IMU’s coordinate system.
 The reference frame for specifying acceleration values rotates with the IMU.

 ::: tip
 💡 [g-force](https://en.wikipedia.org/wiki/G-force) is not the same as free-fall acceleration due